 Associate of Science

 Chemistry is the study of material on the molecular level: how molecules are structured, how they react with each other and under what conditions, how can they be modified and how each modification affects physical properties.
-Chemistry affects everything from food to medicine, from pollution control to paint formulation, from permanent-press clothes to kitchen counter tops.
+There is nothing that chemistry does not affect — from food to medicine, from pollution control to paint formulation, from permanent-press clothes to kitchen countertops.
 Most of the work of chemistry is done in research, applications or quality-control laboratories.

 Many who study chemistry do so as preparation for a career in medicine or pharmacology.

-The AS chemistry program is designed so that students may earn an associate degree in science and transfer into the third year of the bachelor of science (BS) program at the University of Cincinnati McMicken College of Arts and Sciences (A&S), provided all other admission requirements of that college are met.
+UC Clermont's Chemistry associate degree (AS) program is designed so that students may earn an associate degree in science and transfer into the third year of the bachelor of science (BS) program at the University of Cincinnati's McMicken College of Arts and Sciences, provided all other admission requirements of that college are met.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.